ModelEarth/Mapping-global-ghg-emissions/README.md

 The application to visualize all the sankey diagrams is available in another repository: https://github.com/baptiste-an/Application-mapping-GHG

-## Steps for Python 3.10 with pyenv
+## Run Python 3.10 with pyenv

-To run requirements.txt above, you may need Python 3.10.
+To install requirements.txt above, you may need Python 3.10.
 Check your version using `python --version`.
-pyenv can be used to limit where you run Python 3.10.
+You can run pyenv to toggle your python versions.
 [About pyenv](https://model.earth/io/coders/python/).

-To run using Python 3.10, right-click your local repo and open a terminal.
+To run Python 3.10, right-click your local repo and open a terminal.

-You can skip this step if you've already installed 3.10.
+(You can skip this first step if you've already installed 3.10)

 	pyenv install 3.10